grpc/proposal/A39-xds-http-filters.md

 necessary overrides, when the xDS config is applied.
 The filters will then use this merged configuration at run-time.
 However, this approach is an implementation detail that could change in the future.

+Note that, for a given request, the filter's configuration will come from the top-level filter list in the `HttpConnectionManager` config and the most specific override.
+In other words, if a given filter instance has an override in the `ClusterWeight` proto, that will be used; otherwise, if it has an override in the `Route` proto, that will be used; otherwise, if it has an override in the `VirtualHost` proto, that will be used; otherwise, no override will be used.

 ### Initially Supported Filter: Router